-Sodium oxybate in maintaining alcohol abstinence in alcoholic patients according to Lesch typologies: A pilot study
+Sodium oxybate in maintaining alcohol abstinence in alcoholic patients according to Lesch typologies: a pilot study

 Risultato della ricerca: Contributo su rivistaArticolo in rivistapeer review